Simizfo/WSATools/README.md

 # WSATools
-## Easy-to-use apk installer for Windows Subsystem for Android
+## Easy-to-use APK installer for Windows Subsystem for Android

 ![The app details and installation page](https://github.com/Simizfo/WSATools/raw/main/Media/app_details.png)

-WSATools is a simple apk installer for Windows 11's Subsystem for Android, designed to be intuitive and to make the user instantly feel at home.
+WSATools is a simple APK installer for Windows 11's Subsystem for Android, designed to be intuitive and to make the user instantly feel at home.

 ## Features